-AHES is a Positive Behavioral Support school and continues to move towards being a trauma informed school.
-We work diligently to maintain a ratio of 6 positives to every 1 negative for both students and staff members.
-We also strive to be a school where the daily norm for behavior is courteous, kind, safe, responsible, civil and appreciative.
-We try to "catch" our students doing the right thing through our gotcha program.
-AHES also fosters a sense of appreciation and support through our "warm fuzzies" program.
+- AHES is a Positive Behavioral Support school that continues to move towards being a trauma informed and aware school. - We work diligently to maintain a ratio of at least 5 positives to every 1 negative for both students and staff members. - We also strive to be a school where the daily norm for behavior is courteous, kind, safe, responsible, civil and appreciative. - We try to "catch" our students doing the right thing through our gotcha program. - AHES also fosters a sense of appreciation and support through our "warm fuzzies" program.

 If you are interested in finding out more about these programs or would like to find out how you might support them, please communicate with the school counseling staff and/or administration team.